fwilhe/gardenlinux-blogs/02-onboarding.md

 As someone who was not involved in making those decisions, I think they show a lot of pragmatism.
 Debian is a rock solid base operating system that is being developed by an open source community and supported by a non profit organization.
-Garden Linux takes this foundation and swaps out parts that make sense for it's purpose, all open source, available for everyone to benefit from.
+Garden Linux takes this foundation and swaps out parts that make sense for it's purpose.
+And it is available to the public, as open source software, allowing anyone to use it for their own purposes.

-Because I could not find a OSTree builder that would work with a Debian distribution, I decided to start from scratch.
+Because I could not find a OSTree builder that would work with Garden Linux, I decided to start from scratch.

 ## Building a Garden Linux OSTree system